mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 !!! note "Info"
     This concept removes the need to rebuild both the `Measurement` and the `DcStateEstimation` from the beginning when implementing changes to the existing measurement set.
-In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.
+In the scenario of employing the WLS model, JuliaGrid can reuse symbolic factorizations of LL, LDLt and LU, provided that the nonzero pattern of the gain matrix remains unchanged.

 ---

 ##### Reusing Weighted Least-Squares Matrix Factorization
 Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the measurement value of the `Wattmeter 2`.
 It is important to note that these adjustments do not impact the variance or status of the measurement device, which can affect the gain matrix.
-To resolve this updated system, users can simply execute the [`solve!`](@ref solve!(::DcStateEstimation{WLS{Normal}})) function:
+To resolve this updated system, users can simply execute the [`solve!`](@ref solve!(::DcStateEstimation{WLS{<:Normal}})) function:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide